 - Active residents

-The City of Armadale is committed to working with residents and local community groups in fostering connection and community pride.
-The City’s Community Development team will host workshops, coffee catch ups and BBQs to assist residents in getting to know each other and explore their own neighbourhood, with toolkits available for neighbourhood gatherings.
+We're committed to working with residents and local community groups in fostering connection and community pride.
+The City hosts workshops, coffee catch ups and BBQs to assist residents in getting to know each other and explore their own neighbourhood, with toolkits available for neighbourhood gatherings.

 As a ‘Very Neighbourly Organisation’, the City of Armadale is proud to uphold and promote the principles of Neighbours Every Day.